The quantity and quality of fat in the diet play a critical

 Rice Bran Oil (RBO)

-Rice bran oil is popular in several countries such as Japan, India, Korea,
+Rice bran oil is popular in several countries such as Australia, New Zealand, Japan, India, Korea and

-China and Indonesia as cooking oil.
+China as cooking oil.
 It has been shown that RBO is an

 excellent cooking and salad oil due to its high smoke point and for its